karlkrissian/IPOL_Demos_Prototype/README.md

-to install dependencies and start the server, type: npm start from the main directory of the project
+to install dependencies and start the server, type: npm start from the main directory of the project (you need to have npm and bower installed)